 A vast number of records from Irish church registers from several denominations have become readily available to researchers online over the last six or so years.
 While the majority are accessible only to subscribers of online databases, some are free.
-Indexed and searchable by name, these record sets have helped countless Irish family historians unlock the mysteries of their heritage.
+Indexed and searchable by name, these record sets have helped countless family historians unlock the mysteries of their Irish heritage.

-But by no means are most parish registers are online.
+But by no means are most parish registers online.
 A sizeable proportion can still be explored only by a personal visit to an archive.

 This page provides generic details of the main sources of Irish church registers.
 For information specific to each religious denomination, see the Quick Links/Related Pages box below.